 In remarks during the ceremony, Deputy Governor Andy Manar shared his belief the building will produce many positive dividends once built and operational.
 “I learned from (former Illinois Senator Vince Demuzio) very early on when I worked for him how important Blackburn College is – not just to Carlinville and Macoupin County, but to the state of Illinois and the entire region,” Manar said.
 “It helps drive our economy locally.
 Dream big, do big things like this that look far into the future that will help drive not just retention of students but the growth of enrollment here at Blackburn.
 And this will have an impact, without question.”

 The new building is part of a comprehensive effort to provide Blackburn students greater access to expanded athletic and recreational facilities on campus.
 The lack of practice facilities limits crucial training time to compete at the NCAA level, especially for outdoor sports during inclement weather.
 The $7.7 million campaign, which includes the $6.4M new building, will also modernize this historic Dawes-Woodward Complex.
-Constructed in 1913, it is a living monument to the students who built it brick-by-brick as part of the school’s unique Work Program.
+Completed in 1938, it is a living monument to the students who built it brick-by-brick as part of the school’s unique Work Program.
 The project – which includes a new basketball and volleyball court, roof replacement, HVAC upgrades, and a revitalized entryway – will relieve the pressure off Dawes and allow it to continue serving as an integral part of campus life.